dionyziz/ting/README.md

    Django server.
 8. Run the Django server using `python manage.py runserver` inside the `API` folder.
 If it asks you to run migrations, do it.
-9. Install bower by running `sudo npm install -g bower`.
-   Install the required dependencies for the node server and the client by running `yarn install` in client/ and realtime/.
-Then `bower install` in client/.
+9. Install the required dependencies for the node server and the client by running `yarn install` in client/ and realtime/.
-   (Please note that some dependencies like bower or gulp may not be working through the absolute path so `PATH=$(npm bin):$PATH` should solve the problem.)
 10. Run the node service using `node server.js` or `forever start server.js` inside the `realtime` folder.
 11. Build the client-side bundle with `yarn build` inside the `client`